uptane/uptane.github.io/reporting.md

 Security issues can be reported by emailing jcappos@nyu.edu.

-At a minimum, the report must contain the following:
+If at all possible, please include the following information in the report:

 * Description of the vulnerability.
 * Steps to reproduce the issue.

-Optionally, reports that are emailed can be encrypted with PGP.
-You should use PGP key fingerprint E9C0 59EC 0D32 64FA B35F  94AD 465B F9F6 F8EB 475A.
+Optionally, emailed reports can be encrypted with PGP.
+Use the PGP key fingerprint E9C0 59EC 0D32 64FA B35F  94AD 465B F9F6 F8EB 475A.